 Larry King Interview

 In 1997, in the middle of her comeback popularity, Tina Turner appeared on the Larry King Live TV program on the Cable News Network (CNN).
 She was then in the middle of her Wildest Dreams Tour, headed for Australia.
 During the program, King asked her a range of questions, including those about her former husband Ike Turner, her biography, the movie about her life, and her conversion to Buddhism.
 Turner came across as a person at peace with herself, her career, and the decisions she had made to set her life on course since the early 1980s.
 Videos of that interview are available on You Tube and elsewhere.
-King noted at one point in the interview that she was a superstar, with Turner explaining she had a much bigger following in Europe than the U.S.:
+King noted at one point in the interview that she was a superstar, with Turner explaining she then had a much bigger following in Europe than the U.S.:

 TURNER: . . .
 Private Dancer [album] was the beginning of my success in England, and basically Europe has been very supportive of my music.